zng-ui/zng/crates/README.md

 ### Foundation

-Foundation crates define primitive types and utilities, they are used by all other crates.
+Foundation crates define primitive types and utilities, they are used by other project crates.

 - `zng-unique-id`
 - `zng-clone-move`